Construction Materials Overview: Key Types, Properties, and Modern Building Uses

 Why Construction Materials Matter Today

-Construction materials are central to infrastructure development, urbanization, and economic growth.
-As populations increase and cities expand, the demand for durable and efficient building materials continues to rise.
+Construction materials play a vital role in infrastructure development, urbanization, and economic growth.
+As cities expand and populations grow, the demand for reliable and efficient materials continues to increase.

 • Climate change and environmental sustainability